-Exhibit 2.
-Indicator Mapping to Objective 1 Intermediate Results logistics) Intermediate Result Indicators Intermediate Result 1.1 Enhanced global health commodity procurement Ala.
-On-time, in-full delivery (OTIF) Alb.
+Objective I: Improved availability of health commodities (global procurement and logistics) Intermediate Result Indicators Intermediate Result 1.1 Enhanced global health commodity procurement A1a.
+On-time, in-full delivery (OTIF) A1b.
 On time delivery (OTD) A2.
 On-time completion rate for QA processes A3.
 Cycle time (average) A6a.
 Absolute percent supply plan error A6b.
 Absolute percent forecast error A7.
-Temporary waiver percentage Alo.
-Framework contract percentage Al4.
-Average vendor rating score Al5.
+Temporary waiver percentage A10.
+Framework contract percentage A14.
+Average vendor rating score A15.
 QA investigation report submission A16.
-Percentage of backlogged line items Intermediate Result 1.2 Strengthened global logistic processes associated with the storage and delivery of any health commodity to any point in donor- supported countries A1a.
-OTIF A1b.
+Percentage of backlogged line items Intermediate Result 1.2 Strengthened global logistic processes associated with the storage and delivery of any health commodity to any point in donor- supported countries Ala.
+OTIF Alb.
 OTD A3.
 Cycle time (average) A4.
 Inventory turns A5.
 Total landed cost A6a.
 Absolute percent supply plan error A6b.
 Absolute percent forecast error A7.
 Temporary waiver percentage A8.
-Average percentage of shelf life remaining A16.
+Average percentage of shelf life remaining Al6.
 Percentage of backlogged line items C7a.
 Product loss due to expiry C7b.
 Product loss due to theft, damage, and other causes C11.
 Supply chain policies, regulations, strategies, or standard operating procedures (SOPs) developed or updated with GHSC-PSM assistance.